Kernel Instrumental Variable Regression: Experiments

 We implement each estimator on three designs.
 The \textit{linear} design \cite{chen2018optimal} involves learning counterfactual function $h(x)=4x-2$, given confounded observations of continuous variables $(X,Y)$ as well as continuous instrument $Z$.
 The \textit{sigmoid} design \cite{chen2018optimal} involves learning counterfactual function $h(x)=\ln (|16x-8|+1)\cdot sgn(x-0.5)$ under the same regime.
 The \textit{demand} design \cite{hartford2017deep} involves learning demand function $h(p,t,s)=100+(10+p)\cdot s\cdot \psi(t)-2p$ where $ \psi(t)$ is the complex nonlinear function in Figure~\ref{demand_dgp}.
 An observation consists of $(Y,P,T,S,C)$ where $Y$ is sales, $P$ is price, $T$ is time of year, $S$ is customer sentiment (a discrete variable), and $C$ is a supply cost shifter.
 The parameter $\rho\in\{0.9,0.75,0.5,0.25,0.1\}$ calibrates the extent to which price $P$ is confounded by supply-side market forces.
 In KIV notation, inputs are $X=(P,T,S)$ and instruments are $Z=(C,T,S)$.

 For each algorithm, design, and sample size, we implement 40 simulations and calculate MSE with respect to the true structural function $h$.
 Figures~\ref{sigmoid_main},~\ref{demand}, and~\ref{uni} visualize results.
 In the sigmoid design, \verb|KernelIV| performs best across sample sizes.
-In the demand design, \verb|KernelIV| performs best for sample size $n+m=1000$ and rivals \verb|DeepIV| for sample size $n+m=5000$. \verb|KernelReg| ignores the instrument $Z$, and it is biased away from the structural function due to confounding noise $e$.
+In the demand design, \verb|SmoothIV| performs best for sample size $n+m=1000$.
+Like \cite{hartford2017deep}, we do not implement \verb|SmoothIV| for greater sample sizes due to running time.
+Among estimators that we are able to implement, \verb|KernelIV| performs best for sample sizes $n+m=5000$ and $n+m=10000$. \verb|KernelReg| ignores the instrument $Z$, and it is biased away from the structural function due to confounding noise $e$.
 This phenomenon can have counterintuitive consequences.
 Figure~\ref{demand} shows that in the highly nonlinear demand design, \verb|KernelReg| deviates further from the structural function as sample size increases because the algorithm is further misled by confounded data.
-Figure 2 of \cite{hartford2017deep} documents the same effect when a feedforward neural network is applied to the same data.
+Figure 2 of \cite{hartford2017deep} documents the same effect when a feedforward neural network is used.
 The remaining algorithms make use of the instrument $Z$ to overcome this issue.

 \verb|KernelIV| improves on \verb|SieveIV| in the same way that kernel ridge regression improves on ridge regression: by using an infinite dictionary of implicit basis functions rather than a finite dictionary of explicit basis functions. \verb|KernelIV| improves on \verb|SmoothIV| by using kernel ridge regression in not only stage 2 but also stage 1, avoiding costly density estimation.
 Finally, it improves on \verb|DeepIV| by directly learning stage 1 mean embeddings, rather than performing costly density estimation and sampling from the estimated density.
-Remarkably, with training sample size of only $n+m=1000$, \verb|KernelIV| has essentially learned as much as it can learn from the demand design.
+The experiments show that \verb|KernelIV| works particularly well when the true structural function $h$ is smooth, confirming the theoretical guarantee of Theorem~\ref{rate}.
 See Appendix~\ref{sec:sim} for representative plots, implementation details, and a robustness study.